 Described as “sound sculpture”, my audio art is distinguished by its minimalist approach to sound environments at the intersection of analog and digital.

 Although we experience an endless stream of diverse sounds, we are conditioned to tune them out.
 I transform/manipulate/recycle sounds of everyday life to re-present them in a new light within an “immersound” context (a dedicated listening environment, which focusses on exploring new perceptions and experiences of the listening process).
+My sound processing has slowly evolved into a peeling away of each superfluous layer until I reach the distillation of each sound: the apex of a reductionist approach and the essence of my minimalist aesthetic.

-Being affected in a positive way by synesthesia in regards to architectural spaces, is the driving force that compels me to create these sound explorations.
-An architect designs works that occupies a space; I would say I create sound sculptures that fit in the flow of time and perception.
+Affected creatively by synesthesia in regards to architectural spaces is the driving force that compels me to pursue and create these sound explorations.
+An architect designs works that occupy spaces; I create sound sculptures that fit in the flow of time and perception.
 For me, the environment architecturally shapes the pieces and how they will be heard.

 Presenting quieter works engages listening habits in a different manner.
 Quieter dynamics confront one with one’s act of listening, while louder dynamics are much more physical.